 He attended medical school at the University of Arkansas, Little Rock, followed by a general surgery internship and residency in neurological surgery at the University of Texas San Antonio.
 During residency, Boop spent an elective performing pediatric neurosurgery at The Hospital for Sick Kids in Toronto.
 Following residency, Boop completed a fellowship in epilepsy and functional neurosurgery at the University of Minnesota, followed by a fellowship in pediatric neurosurgery at Arkansas Children's Hospital.

 He is Past-President of the American Association of Neurological Surgeons, Chairman of the American Board of Pediatric Neurological Surgery, and is a Director of the American Board of Neurological Surgeons.
 Boop's clinical interests include pediatric neuro-oncology, epilepsy surgery, and congenital disorders of the nervous system.
 Learn more.

-February 10, 2017; Mitesh Shaw, MD, "Privademics — The Goodman Campbell Brain and Spine Model"
+February 10, 2017; Mitesh Shah, MD, "Privademics — The Goodman Campbell Brain and Spine Model"